 Alicia Landman-Reiner, MD, practiced AM as a board-certified family doctor from 1986 through 2004.
 She founded PAAM Training in 2000, was its director into 2015, and continues to manage its mentoring program.
 She has greatly enjoyed the privilege of teaching doctors about AM in the US and internationally.
 She worked for many years with several Waldorf schools.
 Alicia lives in Moab, Utah.

 Jennifer Schmitt, ND, is a board-licensed Naturopathic Doctor.
 She has an integrative pediatric and family practice in the East Bay of Northern California.
 She studied pre-med at St. Edward’s University in Austin and received her Bachelor of Science degree in biology from Marymount Manhattan College in New York.
 Dr. Schmitt received her doctorate in naturopathic medicine from Bastyr University in Seattle.
 Her medical school specialty training included: family medicine, normal maternity, advanced pediatrics, diabetes & cardiovascular care.
 She also trained in and specializes in Naturopathic Oncology with Mistletoe Therapy.
 She has completed the five-year post-graduate training in Anthroposophic medicine and is certified as an Anthroposophic Naturopathic Doctor.
 She works in Waldorf schools with classroom observation, parent education, and with the school's faculty.
 Dr. Schmitt lectures and teaches at Waldorf schools and Waldorf teacher trainings in the United States.
-She is the current President on the board of the Society for Physicians of Anthroposophic Naturopathy (SPAN) and is on the faculty of the Bay Area Center for Waldorf Teacher Training.
+She is currently a board member of the Society for Physicians of Anthroposophic Naturopathy (SPAN) and is on the faculty of the Bay Area Center for Waldorf Teacher Training.
 Dr. Schmitt is also a member of the California Naturopathic Doctors Association, as well as a member of the American Association of Naturopathic Physicians, the Oncology Association of Naturopathic Physicians, and the Pediatric Association of Naturopathic Physicians.